Complementary and Integrative Medicine

 CAM usage by families where children have mental health diagnoses is widespread.
 Studies have suggested CAM usage at nearly 50 percent of children with autism and 20 percent of children with ADHD.
 Unfortunately, psychiatrists are informed of CAM usage less than 50 percent of the time.

 Tips for Youth and Family:

-- Few high quality studies have examined how CAM therapies may affect young people.
-Results from studies in adults do not necessarily apply to children.
+- Few high-quality studies have examined how CAM therapies may affect young people, and results from studies in adults do not necessarily apply to children.
 Children and adolescents' immune and central nervous systems are not fully developed which can make them respond to treatments differently than adults.

-- Herbs and supplements may interact with medicines or other supplements.
+- Herbs and supplements may interact with prescription medicines or other supplements.

 - A substance that is natural may not necessarily be safe.

 - Herbs and supplements are not regulated by the Food and Drug Administration.
 The preparations can differ a great deal from brand to brand.